lcbean/comp423-course-notes/docs/tutorials/go-setup.md

 A. Use the shortcut ```Ctrl+Shift+P``` (or ```Cmd+Shift+P``` on a Mac)

-B. Type "Dev Containers: Reopen in Container," and select the option when it comes up.
-Wait while the image is downloaded.
+B. Starting typing "Dev Containers: Reopen in Container," and select the option when it comes up. **Note** it may take some time for the image to load.

 C. Once setup is complete, close the current terminal tab (you can click the trach can icon in VSCode), open a new terminal, and try running ```go version``` to ensure the dev container is running a recent version of Go.